Retirement Calculators – How Much Do You Need to Retire?

 - Include a field for estimated CPP/OAS during retirement and when you want to start taking it (for extremely early retirees, CPP will be lower due to a higher number of low-income years);

 - The ability to manipulate to choose which account to draw down first (here are some of my retirement account drawdown strategies);

-- Account for taxation of different accounts and ability to set tax rate for each account.
+- Account for taxation of different accounts and ability to set the tax rate for each account.
 When you start drawing down from your RRSP for example, it will be taxable at your marginal rate.
 When you draw from a TFSA, withdrawals are tax-free.
 However, when you draw from a non-registered account, it’s tax-free when you withdraw, but you may have to sell to generate the cash to withdraw.